 - Global Payments in its $21.5 billion merger with TSYS

-- Marathon Petroleum in its $21 billion sale of its Speedway business to 7-Eleven
+- Marathon Petroleum in the $21 billion sale of its Speedway business to 7-Eleven

 - Michael Kors Holdings in its $2.1 billion acquisition of Versace

 - Penn National Gaming in its $2.8 billion acquisition of Pinnacle Entertainment and in its $2 billion acquisition of Score Media & Gaming

 - Salesforce in its $15.7 billion acquisition of Tableau and its $29 billion acquisition of Slack